White wine: Aromas

 The aromas from white wine cover almost the whole palette of wine aromas.

 The fruity aromas include citrus fruit such as lemon and grapefruit, white fruit such as apple, quince, peach and apricot, and nuts such as walnut and hazelnut.
 Exotic fruits are also present: pineapple, mango, and lychee.
-Obviously the aromatic palette includes these cooked flavours: apple, jam, candied fruit, etc. White wines may also convey floral aromas of acacia, honeysuckle, verbena, violet, etc..
+Obviously the aromatic palette includes these cooked flavors: apple, jam, candied fruit, etc. White wines may also convey floral aromas of acacia, honeysuckle, verbena, violet, etc..
 (Scents of honey can also be assimilated).

-Ageing also brings other flavours to the wine.
-Barrel ageing creates scents of vanilla, butter, brioche, toast, caramel, etc. The long maturing wines like yellow wine or sherry have typical aromas of fresh walnuts, almonds, and hazelnuts.
+Aging also brings other flavors to the wine.
+Barrel aging creates scents of vanilla, butter, brioche, toast, caramel, etc. The long maturing wines like yellow wine or sherry have typical aromas of fresh walnuts, almonds, and hazelnuts.

-Finally the soil can impart a flavour characteristic of a region.
-Thus, the mineral aromas of flint (odour of flint or of light stone) well expressed in Chardonnay B and sauvignon B, and the scent of oil is typical of old Alsatian Rieslings B.
+Finally the soil can impart a flavor characteristic of a region.
+Thus, the mineral aromas of flint (odor of flint or of light stone) well expressed in Chardonnay B and sauvignon B, and the scent of oil is typical of old Alsatian Rieslings B.

 Same aromas that may be thought to be confined to red wines are found in white wines.
 This is the case especially in some white champagne wines partly made from black grapes and reminiscent of red fruit (strawberry, raspberry, blueberry, gooseberry, etc.).

 Taste

 The balance of white wine is no longer based only on alcohol and acidity because the tannic structure is removed: this is the factor that explains the difficulty of making a white wine.
 For sweet and fortified white wines the presence of sugar adds a parameter to balance the alcohol and acidity.
 Maturing in the barrel gives wine a wooded touch and tannins from the oak give it structure.
-The strongest wines, as in some grand crus of Sauternes (Château d'Yquem for example) even support ageing in new wood.
+The strongest wines, as in some grand crus of Sauternes (Château d'Yquem for example) even support aging in new wood.